 To assist pedestrians who are visually or mobility impaired, curb ramps should be parallel to the crossing.
 By providing ramps parallel to the crossing, the pedestrian is directed into the crossing.
 At intersections where more than one road is crossed, each crossing should have a separate curb ramp.
+Curb ramps on shared use paths should be the same width as the path.
 Under no circumstance shall a curb ramp be installed allowing a pedestrian to enter a crossing without providing a curb cut (or at grade sidewalk if no curb is present) on the opposite side of the crossing.
 Crossings shall also meet the same grade and cross slope requirements as sidewalks where the grade should not exceed 5%, and the maximum cross slope shall be no more than 2%.